-If you look at Southeast Asia -- we talk a lot about the Middle East, but if you look at Southeast Asia, 240 million people, the population, some of the largest Muslimmajority countries in the world, 15 percent of the Muslim population in terms of the Sunni Muslim population, 40 percent of Southeast Asia's overall population, what do region, how that growth of terrorism is occurring, and the spread and recruitment taking place in Southeast Asia?
+If you look at Southeast Asia-we talk a lot about the Middle East, but if you look at Southeast Asia, 240 million people, the population, some of the largest Muslim-majority countries in the world, 15 percent of the Muslim population in terms of the Sunni Muslim population, 40 percent of Southeast Asia's overall population, what do you see happening right now in Southeast Asia that is of concern to U.S. interests in the region, how that growth of terrorism is occurring, and the spread and recruitment taking place in Southeast Asia?